How To Love Your Body : 22 Tips To Accept The "Skin You're In".

 2. Seek out images of beautiful women whose bodies you admire but are not unattainable like Clementine Desseaux, Stefania Ferrario, Ashley Graham, Iskra Lawrence, or Jessica Leahy

-3. Seek out other women online who are working on the same issues and have accepted their bodies, such as the ladies listed above or another incredibly inspiring blogger and life coach, Summer Innanen.
+3. Seek out other women who are working on the same issues and have accepted their bodies, such as the ladies listed above or another incredibly inspiring blogger and life coach, Summer Innanen.

 5.Donate any old clothes that you once “loved” but have become too tight.
 There’s no need to have pinching reminders throughout the day that bring attention back to body loathing rather than moving forward to body acceptance.